 You are a good candidate for osseointegration when:

 - you experience problems with your socket (perspiration, skin problems, pain)

 - your walking distance is limited because of your socket

 - you can’t sit comfortably with your socket

 - you often lose your prosthesis during daily activities

 - you have back pain because you stand or sit not straight or limb while you walk

 Intake: After agreement of your Insurance company you send us a request for an intake.
 The intake procedure is to evaluate whether you are a suitable candidate for osseointegration.
 The intake is to inform you about the osseointegration procedure this also includes a consultation with a patient with an osseointegration prosthesis.
 When you are a suitable candidate you will be prepared and scheduled for surgery.

-Rehabilitation: One week after the second operation the osseointegration rehabilitation starts.
-This takes place every day in a rehab department.
+Rehabilitation: One week after surgery the osseointegration rehabilitation starts.
+This takes place every day in our rehab department.
 You step-by-step learn how to load the prosthesis and how to walk with crutches.
-Below knee amputees will complete the rehabilitation in four weeks.
-Above knee amputees will have to do exercises at home and are able to walk without crutches in two to three months.
+Below knee amputees will complete the rehabilitation in three weeks.
+Above knee amputees complete rehabilitation in five weeks but will have to do exercises at home before they are able to walk fully weight bearing on the osseointegration prosthesis without crutches.